67hz/cobra/README.md

+# Cobra

-Vim dark colorscheme for C/C++ dev.
+Dark colorscheme for C/C++ dev.

-# Installation
+## Installation

-Using native package management in vim. * see :help packages *
+Using native package management in vim. *:help packages* for details.

 * clone this repo into `.vim/pack/*/start`